 While the range of acute care services and expertise has continued to expand, VPH remains a community-based hospital at heart.
 As one of the Valley's only independent, nonprofit, and locally governed institutions, it provides an exceptional level of care that responds to the needs of its community.
-As a result, VPH is honored to have been voted "Best Hospital" by the readers of LA Daily News 18 years in a row, 2006-2023.
-In 2023, VPH was awarded the One Legacy Silver Recognition Award.
+As a result, VPH is honored to have been voted "Best Hospital" by the readers of LA Daily News 19 years in a row, 2006-2024.
+In 2024, VPH was awarded the American Heart Association/American Stroke Association's Get with the Guidelines Stroke Silver Plus Quality Achievement.
 During the last year, VPH received recognition from various local community-based organizations for its continued commitment to the community.